laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_PSPD-Bank-CreditCard-Analysis.md

 <h2>Analysis</h2>
 <h3>1.
 Who are the cilents?</h3>
 <p>In a pool of 100 clients, the credit card users are divided into three tiers: Silver, Gold, and Platinum.
 The Gold tier not only reports the highest spending but also comprises the most substantial segment of users.
-Notably, 0.3%, which may equate to just one user, could have a significant influence on the results given our small sample size.</p>
+Notably, 0.3%, which may equate to just one to two users in that tier, could have a significant influence on the results given our small sample size.</p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/bb6a0d8a-6bd3-445a-a0fb-d507bc3b8337">